 Once you have your first sample it is time to advertise your product and brand.
 We will only mention some of the ways you can gain customers and focus more on the free versions of expanding your clothing brand and only mention some paid once.
 Most people cannot afford to invest thousands in expanding so we will focus on the cheapest options you can use.

 This is quite obvious and the most important way to start.
 You will gain reputation in the form of followers, likes and shares.
-There is no need to list all social media platforms, more you use, the better it is, after all they are free to use.

 Do not release 20 posts all at once and then disappear for 2 months, social media platforms will drop you lower in the search because of inactivity and your followers will forget about your brand after a few hours, be consistent.